Please use one of the following emails:

 Usually I mail items within a day of receiving payment; however, due to my travel schedule, I will sometimes be unable to mail anything for an extended period.
-I am basically closed for the summer from some time in May through mid-August.
-I will normally have internet access.
+I am the least available from mid-April through August when I might be away from my shop for months at a time.
+I am essentially closed for the summer and up and running September to March, with a few absences.
+I will nearly always have internet access.
 If you want to place an order, contact me by email and I’ll let you know about my schedule.
-I am always happy to reserve items until I can get them packed and ready to mail.
+I will reserve items until I can get them packed and ready to mail.
+Sorry for the inconvenience.

 Send an email with any questions.
 If you want to talk by phone, email your phone number and I’ll call you.
 I don’t want to put a phone number here because the internet bots will find it and ring my phone off the hook with scams and other annoyances.